 Formed in 1967, ASEAN united Indonesia, Malaysia, the Philippines, Singapore, and Thailand, who sought to create a common front against the spread of communism.
-In 1976, the members signed the Treaty of Amity and Cooperation in Southeast Asia [PDF], which emphasizes mutual respect and noninterference in other countries’ affairs.
+In 1976, the members signed the Treaty of Amity and Cooperation in Southeast Asia, which emphasizes mutual respect and noninterference in other countries’ affairs.

 Faced with the 1997 Asian financial crisis, which started in Thailand, ASEAN members pushed to further integrate their economies.
 For instance, the Chiang Mai Initiative was a currency swap arrangement initiated in 2000 among ASEAN members, China, Japan, and South Korea to provide financial support to one another and fight currency speculation.

-The members’ political systems include democracies, authoritarian states, and hybrid regimes.
-The past decade has seen previously semidemocratic governments grow increasingly authoritarian.
+The members’ political systems include flawed democracies, authoritarian states, and hybrid regimes.
+The past decade has seen previously some semi-democratic governments, like Indonesia and Cambodia, grow increasingly authoritarian.
 Today, Timor-Leste remains the only fully free democracy in Southeast Asia, according to research and advocacy group Freedom House.

 ASEAN has made some progress toward economic integration and free trade.
 In 1992, members created the ASEAN Free Trade Area (AFTA) with the goals of creating a single market, increasing intra-ASEAN trade and investments, and attracting foreign investment.
 In 1996, the average tariff rate across the bloc was around 7 percent [PDF]; today, intra-ASEAN tariffs are effectively zero.
 The bloc has prioritized eleven sectors for integration, including: electronics, automotives, rubber-based products, textiles and apparels, agro-based products, and tourism.

-In November 2020, ASEAN members joined Australia, China, Japan, New Zealand, and South Korea in signing the Regional Comprehensive Economic Partnership (RCEP), a free trade agreement in the works since 2012.
-Although the RCEP doesn’t cut tariffs drastically, it covers more of the world’s population—30 percent—than any other trade agreement.
-It promotes economic integration between Northeast and Southeast Asia.
+In November 2020, all ASEAN members joined Australia, China, Japan, New Zealand, and South Korea in signing the Regional Comprehensive Economic Partnership (RCEP), a free trade agreement in the works since 2012.
+Although the RCEP doesn’t cut tariffs drastically, it covers more of the world’s population—30 percent—than any other trade agreement and promotes economic integration between Northeast and Southeast Asia.
 ASEAN is also party to six free trade agreements with countries outside of the grouping, including India.

-However, there remain major challenges to economic integration, such as non-tariff barriers, government-mandated investment prohibition areas, and differences in GDP per capita.
+However, there remain major challenges to economic integration within ASEAN, such as non-tariff barriers, government-mandated investment prohibition areas, and massive differences in GDP per capita.
 Intra-ASEAN trade as a share of the bloc’s overall trade remains low, at 21 percent [PDF] in 2020.
-Domestic issues, such as instability and corruption, have also hurt trade within the bloc.
+Domestic issues, such as instability and corruption in certain countries, have also hurt trade within the bloc.

-Moreover, the COVID-19 pandemic [PDF] was severely disruptive to economic growth.
+Moreover, the COVID-19 pandemic was severely disruptive to economic growth.
 ASEAN attempted to coordinate a regional response in 2020 to address economic and health-care challenges, but successful pandemic management ultimately hinged on individual states’ policy decisions.
 Member states agreed to coordinate economic recovery plans and keep trade open.
 However, prolonged lockdowns severely reduced industrial production, construction, and consumer spending.
-Travel restrictions hampered intra-bloc trade and tourism, which contributed almost $400 billion to ASEAN member economies in 2019.
-In a 2020 ASEAN secretariat survey [PDF], nearly 80 percent of respondents agreed that cross-border freight operations had become more costly or time consuming.
+Additionally, travel restrictions hampered intra-bloc trade and tourism, which contributed almost $400 billion to ASEAN member economies in 2019.

 Regional Security Challenges